 The small, relaxed town of Hampi - located in the state of Karnataka, about 220 miles (350km) from Bengaluru, and about the same distance from Panaji (in the neighbouring state of Goa) - not only boasts one of the weirdest, most awe-inspiring landscapes in the whole of India, but is also a fascinating historical site.
-The capital of the once-great Vijayanagar Empire, the ruins of the 14th century village and temple complex found in present-day Hampi have been declared a UNESCO World Heritage Site.
+The capital of the once-great Vijayanagar Empire, the ruins of the 14th-century village and temple complex found in present-day Hampi have been declared a UNESCO World Heritage Site.
 However, as impressive as these ruins are (especially the multi-tiered, ornately-sculpted Virupaksha Temple), the grandstand attraction of Hampi remains its natural landscape.
-A severe, desolate and boulder-strewn wilderness, tempered by a slate-grey river surrounded by lush groves of banana, mango and palm trees, you will frequently find yourself at a loss for words to describe it properly.
-Hampi might be slightly off the beaten track, but it is a manageable excursion from Bangalore and will deeply reward all those who seek out its thoroughly singular charms.
-Hampi is a must for rock-climbers and is considered the bouldering capital of India, which is not surprising considering its rocky landscape.
+A severe, desolate and boulder-strewn wilderness, tempered by a slate-grey river surrounded by lush groves of banana, mango and palm trees.
+Hampi might be slightly off the beaten track, but it is a manageable excursion from Bengaluru and will deeply reward all those who seek out its thoroughly singular charms.
+Hampi is a must for rock-climbers and is considered the bouldering capital of India.